miklevin/MikeLev.in/_posts/2025-09-30-the-great-stuffing-ai-native-wand.md

 Educate me back.
 Pretend I have no clue what I just said or described.
 Go deep into the Python and library-specifics of it all.

+## The Parallel Universe: Solving the Database Dilemma

 ---

 **Gemini**: Excellent.
 Now we move from the philosophical blueprint to the architectural bedrock.
 You've correctly identified the next, and perhaps most critical, implementation detail: the handling of the database.
 Your intuition about the tight coupling in the `fast_app` factory is the key that unlocks the next phase of this refactoring journey.